Design-Development Parity

 Implement components based on rules and constraints.
 Recreate pixel-perfect snapshots without understanding behavior.
 Document states, interactions, and edge cases.
 Rely solely on static mockups for behavior.

-A list of tools and services related to this argument.
-Interactive documentation Addons it may be outdated
+A list of tools and services related to this argument. potentially outdated

 Share a common mental model